pavithraes/xprof/docs/memory_profile.md

     available by the compiler to XProf.
 The table shows these details at the point of peak usage within the profiling window, to aid with debugging Out of Memory (OOM) situations.

-*   Allocations and deallocations are managed (and added to the profile) by XLA’s runtime allocator, which owns the entire HBM memory space.
+Allocations and deallocations are managed (and added to the profile) by XLA’s runtime allocator, which owns the entire HBM memory space.

+The fragmentation metric in the memory profile summary and the memory timeline graph (as a percentage) help identify memory fragmentation issues.
+A high fragmentation value indicates that although there might be enough total free memory, it is not contiguous, and thus a large allocation request might fail.

-*   Note that Memory Profile is typically more interesting and valuable for GPU profiling than for TPU workloads.
+Note that Memory Profile is typically more interesting and valuable for GPU profiling than for TPU workloads.
 The TPU execution model typically involves a large upfront allocation by the XLA compiler, rather than during model training or inference.
 Therefore, you will often see that the allocation chart looks like a flat horizontal line; the allocations all likely occurred at the very beginning of the profile (if the profiler was active by that point in the run), making them hard to see.
-*   The fragmentation metric in the memory profile summary and the memory timeline graph (as a percentage) helps identify memory fragmentation issues.
-    A high fragmentation value indicates that although there might be enough total free memory, it is not contiguous, and thus a large allocation request might fail.

-Some key differences between this tool and the Memory Viewer tool:
+Some key differences between this tool and the [Memory Viewer tool](memory_viewer.md):

 *   Memory Viewer is purely static and focuses on program order; Memory Profile provides a dynamic view over time during the profiling interval.